-Just as in the other version of the story, which unaccountably gained more traction over the years, that the military courier ran from the battlefield at Marathon, northeast of the Greek capital, and then collapsed and died afterward, the story has to do with the desperate days of the Persian invasion of Greece.
+Just as in the other version of the story, which unaccountably gained more traction over the years, the military courier ran from the battlefield at Marathon northeast of the Greek capital and then collapsed and died afterward.
+This story has to do with the desperate days of the Persian invasion of Greece.

-Part of the problem may be due to the fact that the Marathon — Athens run was brought to the attention of Westerners by way of Robert Browning’s 1879 poem “Pheidippides.”
+Part of the problem may be due to the fact that the Marathon to Athens run was brought to the attention of Westerners by way of Robert Browning’s 1879 poem “Pheidippides.”

 After reading this inspirational poem, Michel Bréal, a member of the organizing committee for the first Olympics, proposed that the distance between the battle site of Marathon and the Greek capital should be used as the length for the first Olympic marathon when it took place as part of the modern Olympics in 1896.

 Pheidippides marathon one for the ages

 But the most important historical sources for information on the Greco-Persian Wars, including the greatest of them all, Herodotus, who is known as the Father of History, doesn’t even mention the run from the battle to the city.

 His account follows the courier in his journey to Sparta and his return to Athens just before the battle, as he attempted to enlist support for the titanic battle against the Persians—a matter of just over 300 miles.
 He was also barefoot and carried only a small sword, according to Herodotus.